MarieHannaert/Nanopore_only_Snakemake/README.md

 $ cd Long-read_Snakemake/
 $ mkdir data/samples
 ````
-In the samples directory you need to palce the samples that you want to analyse.
+In the samples directory you need to place the samples that you want to analyse.
 They must look like the following two samples:
 - sample1.fq.gz
 - sample2.fq.gz